 And, if you’re an adventure-loving couple then you might want to plan a romantic day out at Symonds Yat and enjoy a canoeing trip along the River Wye, where you can enjoy a secluded proposal away from the crowds.

-Whether you want to propose to a backdrop of blankets of snowdrops in February, a colourful array of tulips in spring or fragrant roses in high summer, the gardens are a stunning, whatever the season.
+Whether you want to propose in front of a blanket of snowdrops in February or a colourful array of tulips in spring or fragrant roses in high summer, the gardens are a stunning, whatever the season.

 Enjoy a relaxing stroll around the historic Gloucester Cathedral, explore the famous cloisters and discover the serene courtyard garden, ideal for a quiet and peaceful spot to propose in the heart of the city.

-Alternatively, why not organise to take your love on one of cathedral’s organised tours, exploring hidden parts of the spectacular venue.
+Alternatively, take your love on one of cathedral’s organised tours, exploring hidden parts of the spectacular venue.
 Descend the steps down to the subterranean Crypt, or climb to the top of the cathedral’s 269 steps for a proposal with a fabulous view.

 If your other half is an animal lover, then you’ll definitely notch up brownie points by planning a proposal at Cotswold Farm Park, which is home to all manner of cute furry friends, including piglets, donkeys, rabbits, goats and more.

-Located near Guiting Power, the animal attraction is open from February to December, with spring the best time to see the adorable lambs, which you can bottle feed in the Touch Barn.
-Weekends can be busy with families, so why not take a cheeky mid-week day off and plan a romantic proposal with a difference?
+Located near Guiting Power, the animal attraction is open from February to December, with spring the best time to see the adorable lambs.
+Weekends can be busy with families, so plan a cheeky mid-week day off and plan a romantic proposal with a difference.